 Our testimony will outline the FDIC and RTC programs to prevent, detect and punish fraud and abuse by individuals and financial institutions.
-We also will comment on H.R.
-5050 which recently was reported by the Financial Institutions Subcommittee of the House Banking Committee.
-H.R.
-5050 is designed to provide the banking regulators and law enforcement agencies with additional tools to control fraudulent activities by individuals involved with banks and thrifts.
-While a number of other bills are pending in the House on this subject, our comments will focus on H.R.
-5050 since it is the one that primarily affects the FDIC and the RTC.
+We also will comment on the amendments to the Senate's omnibus crime bill, S. 1970, that address financial institutions fraud and which were adopted by the full Senate on July 11, 1990.
+Those amendments are designed to provide the banking regulators and law enforcement agencies with additional tools to control fraudulent activities by banks and thrifts and their insiders.
 The FDIC and the RTC have authority to bring civil -- but not criminal -- actions against banks and thrifts for fraudulent or other unlawful activities.
 Our prosecution of civil fraud cases provides an additional significant role in the prosecution of financial crimes.
 We investigate every failed bank and thrift to determine whether civil or criminal activity was involved in a bank or thrift failure.
 In addition, our examiners look carefully for evidence of fraudulent activity during the regular examination process of all open institutions.
 In the case of both failed and open institutions, we refer suspected criminal activity to the appropriate law enforcement agencies.